-THE 'DRONES play their second gig in another do-it-ourselves affair at the Houldsworth Hall.
-A pitifully small turn-out, fifty at the very most, sit cautiously at the back of the hall, leaving a sixty foot gap between applause and stage.
-Bet it's like playing to no one.
+THE 'DRONES p second gig in anot ourselves affair Houldsworth Hall.
+A small turn-out, fifty a most, sit cautiously a of the hall, leaving a gap between appla stage.
+Bet it's like pla one.

-Generation X turn out to be the pretty side of punk.
-I caught them a few weeks back when, as Chelsea, they struck me as being a "they can do it - we can do it too" Pistols tight surge copyist.
-They pleaded not guilty: "Our sons are more melodic than the Pistols'"- the Beatles to the Pistols' Stones type of thing.
+Generation X turn

+the pretty side of

+caught them a few w

+when, as Chelsea, th

+me as being a "they

+- we can do it too

+tight surge copyis

+pleaded not guilty: "

+are more melodic

+Pistols' "- the Bea

+Pistols' Stones type

-Tonight, with a slightly better PA set-up, the melodies are more in evidence, also the careful arrangement of each song apparent.
-The band is now Billy Idol no longer crooning guitaring manfully; guy Bob new Andrews on chunky guitar and occasional whizzing solo (over before you've realised they've started); and the old rhythm section, Tony James on bass and John Towe on drums.
+Tonight, with a better PA set-up, the are more in evidence careful arrangement song apparent.
+The now Billy Idol now Billy Idol now Billy Idol now But manfully; new gandrews on chunky occasional whizzing before you've realise started); and the obsection, Tony James

-Basically they're a Pop Group, y'know, The Searchers, Billy J. Kramer and the Dakotas, that kind of thing.
-Playing short, fast, simple, catchy tunes, all with a hook.
-Towards the end the tunes got a little samey; also the words tend to be aggressive antistatements or rambles about new orders and such, when the melodies cry out for candy
+Basically they're Group, y'know, T chers, Billy J. Krame Dakotas, that kind Playing short, fast catchy tunes, all wit Towards the end the a little samey; also tend to be aggres statements or ramb new orders and such melodies cry out